magcius/xplain/README.md

 and lots more.

 As I say in the article, I didn't do this alone.
 There's a lot of people who helped me tremendously with this work.
-A big thanks goes to Keith Peters, Alan Coopersmith, Adam Jackson, Peter Hutterer, and Owen Taylor who all helped me figure a lot of the hairier parts of X11.
+A big thanks goes to Keith Packard, Alan Coopersmith, Adam Jackson, Peter Hutterer, and Owen Taylor who all helped me figure a lot of the hairier parts of X11.